MbolotSuse/rancher-token-revoker/README.md

 deletes (or disables/warns depending on configuration) the exposed tokens.

 ## Description
-// TODO: More details on the CRs, use of gitleaks for token detection, links to sampels
+// TODO: More details on the CRs, use of gitleaks for token detection, links to samples

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.